bloc97/Anime4K/README.md

 Erratum: The original comparison had the wrong amount of parameters for Anime4K L and UL variants.
 The correct number is 2.9K and 15.9K respectively.

 ## Projects that use Anime4K
-*Note that they might be using the outdated version of Anime4K (pre v3.x).
-There have been significant quality improvements in v3.*
+*Note that they might be using an outdated version of Anime4K.
+There have been significant quality improvements since v3.*
  - https://github.com/yeataro/TD-Anime4K (Anime4K for TouchDesigner)
  - https://github.com/keijiro/UnityAnime4K (Anime4K for Unity)
  - https://github.com/net2cn/Anime4KSharp (Anime4K Re-Implemented in C#)